Remember my cheese ball hedgehog recipe? I made this DIY naked cake for that same baby shower.

 This was my first time making a naked cake — or anyth sort of cake with EIGHT LAYERS, for that matter, so I was a little nervous.
 But it turned out to be so much simpler than I expected!

 This might actually be considered a “partially naked” or “semi nude” cake, if we’re being really accurate about the level of wardrobe on this guy, but the principle’s the same.
-So read on for my tips, including the cake recipe I used!
+So read on for my tips on how to make a naked cake, including the cake recipe I used!

 Tell me — how would you decorate a naked cake?